Polish cuisine

-Bagels originated in Poland and became widespread during the migration of Polish Jews.
+Bagels originated in Poland and became widespread after the migration of Polish Jews to the United States.

-Polish cuisine (kuchnia polska, /pl/) is a style of food preparation originating in and widely popular in Poland.
-Due to Poland's history, Polish cuisine has evolved over the centuries to be very eclectic, and shares some similarities with other national cuisines.
-Polish cooking in other cultures is often referred to as à la polonaise.

-Polish cuisine is rich in meat, especially pork, chicken and game, in addition to a wide range of vegetables, spices, fungi and mushrooms, and herbs.
-It is also characterised by its use of various kinds of pasta, cereals, kasha and pulses.
-In general, Polish cuisine makes extensive use of butter, cream, eggs, and seasoning.
+Polish cuisine (kuchnia polska, /pl/) is a style of food preparation from Poland.
+A dish cooked in the Polish fashion is denoted by the term à la polonaise.
+(Note: The term is derived from French and translates as "in the Polish style", for example sauce à la polonaise.)
+It evolved over the centuries to be eclectic, shaped by ten centuries of regional agricultural practices, historical trade routes, religious observance, and cultural exchange.
+It is rich in meat, especially pork, chicken and game, in addition to a wide range of vegetables, legume, grains, mushrooms as well as herbs, and makes extensive use of butter, cream, eggs, and seasoning.

+Among popular Polish national dishes are bigos /pl/, pierogi /pl/, kiełbasa, kotlet schabowy /pl/ (pork loin breaded cutlet), gołąbki /pl/ (stuffed cabbage leaves), zrazy /pl/ (roulade), zupa ogórkowa /pl/ (sour cucumber soup), zupa grzybowa /pl/ (mushroom soup), zupa pomidorowa /pl/ (tomato soup), rosół /pl/ (meat broth), żurek /pl/ (sour rye soup), flaki /pl/ (tripe soup), and red beetroot soup barszcz /pl/.
 Traditional dishes often demand lengthy preparation.
 Many Poles take time to serve and enjoy their festive meals, especially Christmas Eve dinner (Wigilia) on December 24, or Easter breakfast, both of which could take several days to prepare.

-Among popular Polish national dishes are bigos /pl/, pierogi /pl/, kiełbasa, kotlet schabowy /pl/ (pork loin breaded cutlet), gołąbki /pl/ (stuffed cabbage leaves), zrazy /pl/ (roulade), zupa ogórkowa /pl/ (sour cucumber soup), zupa grzybowa /pl/ (mushroom soup), zupa pomidorowa /pl/ (tomato soup), rosół /pl/ (meat broth), żurek /pl/ (sour rye soup), flaki /pl/ (tripe soup), and red beetroot soup barszcz /pl/.

-A traditional Polish dinner is composed of three courses, beginning with a soup like the popular rosół broth or tomato soup.
-In restaurants, soups are followed by an appetizer such as herring (prepared with either cream, oil, or in aspic), or other cured meats and chopped raw vegetable salads.
+A traditional Polish dinner is composed of three courses, beginning with a soup such as rosół broth or tomato soup.
+In restaurants, soups can be followed by an appetizer such as herring (prepared with either cream, oil, or in aspic), or other cured meats and chopped raw vegetable salads.
 The main course usually includes meat, such as a roast, breaded pork cutlet, or chicken, with a coleslaw-like surówka (/pl/), shredded root vegetables with lemon and sugar (carrot, celeriac, cooked beetroot), sauerkraut, or mizeria salad.
 The side dishes are usually boiled potatoes, kasza, or less commonly, rice.
 Meals often conclude with a dessert of either a fruit compote, makowiec, a poppy seed pastry, napoleonka mille-feuille, or sernik (cheesecake).

 Internationally, if a Polish culinary tradition is used in other cuisines, it is referred to as à la polonaise, from the French, meaning 'Polish-style.'
 In French cuisine, this term is used for techniques like using butter instead of cooking oil; frying vegetables with buttered breadcrumbs; using minced parsley and boiled eggs (Polonaise garnish); and adding horseradish, lemon juice, or sour cream to sauces like velouté.